TEALSK12/2nd-semester-introduction-to-computer-science/lesson_206_lists_2.md

 1. Lesson
   1. Ask students what doing `a[0:2]` did?
     1. slicing: a list operation that gives back a list starting from the index to the left of the colon and going up to the index to the right of the colon.
     2. Ask what the list would return if you did `a[1:2]`?
+    3. What does `remove` do?
+What does `pop` do?
+What were the differences.
-  2. Ask students what the plus sign does?
+    4. Ask students what the plus sign does?
 What does append do?
 What would happen if you did `append([1, 2, 3])`?
-  3. What does `remove` do?
-What does `pop` do?
-  4. After accessing this element you can change it.
-Practice this in class.
 2. Lab
     1. Practice accessing and updating items in a list
     2. Implement program from last lab using lists